 Gently deflate the dough, then turn it out onto a clean counter or work surface to shape.
 Do not flour the countertop; Flour will prevent the dough from sticking to itself, and we want to use the slight stickiness to help build tension in the dough during shaping.

-If the dough is very sticky because its warm in your kitchen and the butter is melting, pop the dough in the fridge for about 10-15 minutes.
-Cooling down the butter makes the dough easier to handle.
+If the dough is very sticky because it's warm in your kitchen and the butter is melting, pop the dough in the fridge to cool down the butter so it's easier to handle.

 Weigh the entire batch of dough, then divide it into six equal portions using your kitchen scale.